MarrisSparrisNilsson/AAIS_project/README.md

 5. **Query Generation & Execution:** The JSON document is passed to an agent fine-tuned to generate SQL queries to add or update the extracted information to the database, and these queries are autonomously executed through a Model Context Protocol (MCP) connection to the database.
 6. **Visible Change:** The user can inspect the updated database directly through a web-based UI.

+#### AI Component: System Overview
+- User Interaction:
+    End-users interact with the system through a web-based UI.
+They upload an invoice image file (e.g., PNG or JPG format) via a drag-and-drop interface or file selector.
+The system then processes the invoice automatically and displays the extracted information for review.
+- Outputs:
+    The system generates structured JSON documents containing the extracted invoice information, such as invoice number, products purchased, total cost, and vendor details.

 ### Experiment and Dataset

 <!-- What dataset is planned to be used, and how to collect data for the project -->